tiffdawn15/Trivia-Game/README.md

 List of Features / User Stories:
-    -The User Story:
+    *The User Story:
-        - Once the user logs in they should automatically start with the first question.
+        * Once the user logs in they should automatically start with the first question.
-        - Clicking on the correct answer:
+        * Clicking on the correct answer:
-            - An alert will appear saying "Go Team Venture!"
+            *  An alert will appear saying "Go Team Venture!"
-            - One is added to the score (viewed about the question)
+            * One is added to the score (viewed about the question)
-            - Next question appears
+            * Next question appears
-        - Clicking on the incorrect answer:
+        * Clicking on the incorrect answer:
-            -A popup will appear with a picture of "The Mighty Monarch"
+            * A popup will appear with a picture of "The Mighty Monarch"
-            - Click "x" to exit the poup
+            *  Click "x" to exit the poup
-            -Next question appears
+            * Next question appears